| I read an article recently about a home improvement con

 energetically and cooperatively.
 It takes time, and patience, but it is critical to avoid

+encouraging simple debate, which in the end leads nowhere.
+Whats Wrong with Virtue Ethics?
 Few would argue that rule based ethical systems are complex and confusing.
 Ordinary

 people don't understand philosophers like Immanuel Kant when he calls for a categorical